 3. ‘The Offer’, by Amazon

-4. Home Depot’s home made retention solution
+4. Home Depot’s homemade retention solution

+One of the few unique hr practices followed by companies is Home Depot.
 Owing to its vast footprint and 500,000 strong workforce, the DIY hardware giant crafted its own HR technology.
 The were on the lookout for technology that would help them navigate the challenges of managing such a vast workforce across the US, Canada, and Mexico, before ultimately taking matters into their own hands and DIY-ing their own HR tech code.
 Thus, allowing the company to meet rising demands, despite the challenges of Covid-19.

 Retain employees by giving them a sense of purpose and community